AliHaine/BULCommandEffect/README.md

 - Create custom commands and link him to specified potion effects
 - Admin command to give and remove effect
-- Apply potion effects to a player upon their first join on the server
+- Define effects who will give to the player's upon their first join on the server
+- Define the Potion Effect that will persist after the player's death
 - Define a permission for the use of the custon commands you have created
 - Set cooldown between each use to the custom commands
 - Set the duration of the effects applied
 - Fully configurable

 ## Configuration file

+> Define the effects that will persist after the player's death

+stay_after_death: [NIGHT_VISION]

 > Define the effects that will be given to the player upon their first join